Youth Programs and Scholarship Overview

 Youth Leadership Adventures builds strong leaders who are passionate about the natural world and the role of people and communities within it.
-Programs range from 8 days (ages 14-16), 15 days (ages 16-18), and 31 days (ages 18-22), and are led by our staff of talented environmental educators.
-They are teachers who are passionate about sharing their skills and knowledge with the next generation.
 We combine a unique mix of learning about natural and cultural history, field science, and sustainability with leadership training and service projects.
-Our students are diverse: Some are first generation immigrants discovering their public lands for the first time; others discover the North Cascades through the lens of community, stewardship, and leadership.
-Together, we strengthen our communities and change young lives for the better.
-Whether it’s seeing the stars for the first time, plunging into an alpine lake, lugging a 50-pound pack for five miles over rugged terrain, or seeing the fruits of their labor from restoring a backcountry trail or campsite, our students are deeply affected by learning and working together.
-After their field program ends, all students are assigned an adult mentor and encouraged to attend our Youth Leadership Conference.
-Over 74% of our students receive scholarships to subsidize their participation.
+Our students (ages 14-18) are diverse.
+Some are first generation immigrants; some have grown up in rural gateway communities; most could not do this program without a scholarship; all of them rediscover themselves in discovering the North Cascades.
+Whether it’s seeing the stars for the first time, plunging into a glacier-fed lake, lugging a backpack over rugged terrain, or seeing the fruits of their labor in restoring a trail, our students are transformed by learning and working together.
+After their field program, students are mentored and encouraged to attend our Reunion and Youth Leadership Conference to continue their engagement.

-Endowed Scholarships ensures your gift lives in perpetuity.
-It creates a legacy that speaks to an individual’s (or an organization’s) life, values and commitments while making a real difference in the lives of our students.
-The Institute’s development staff will work closely with you to formalize an endowment agreement that reflects your specific needs.
-A minimum gift of $25,000 (which may be pledged over several years) will establish an endowed scholarship.
+Endowed Scholarships ensures that your gift lives in perpetuity.
+An endowment fund creates a legacy that speaks to an individual’s life, values, and commitments while making a real difference in the lives of our students.
+A minimum gift of $25,000 (which may be pledged over 2-3 years) will establish an endowed scholarship.
 An endowed fund can be created through a bequest, charitable remainder trust, existing life insurance policy, or by endowing a fund today.
-Each year 4% of the endowment fund balance will be awarded to a deserving student.
-General Institute Youth Scholarships You may also contribute any amount to the Institute’s General Scholarship Annual or Endowment Funds.
-A person, business, or family foundation can contribute any amount; these contributions are bundled and disbursed as a North Cascades Institute Scholarship.
-Scholarship awards typically range between $1,000 and $3,500.
+We will work closely with you to formalize an endowment agreement that reflects your specific needs.
+Each year scholarships will be awarded from the earnings on the fund based on board approved spending policies (typically a 4% distribution is calculated).

 Scholarships – Frequently Asked Questions

-es.
+Yes.
 You can contribute directly to any Institute program.
-We gratefully accept both cash and in-kind gifts.
-If you would like to make an in-kind gift (equipment, vehicle, etc.) please contact us.
+We gratefully accept cash, stock and in-kind gifts.
+If you would like to make a gift of stock or in-kind equipment, vehicle, etc., please contact us.

-If I donate to a scholarship, how is my money spent?
+If I donate to a Named Annual Scholarship, how is my money spent?

 What is the timeline for scholarship awards?

-Students in Youth Leadership Adventures are invited to apply for scholarship funds when they apply for the program (prior to April).
-Schools participating in Mountain School may apply for scholarships when they register.
+Students in Youth Leadership Adventures are invited to apply for scholarship funds when they apply for the program each spring.
+Schools participating in Mountain School may apply for scholarships when they register throughout the year.
 Donors are notified of scholarship awards after selections have been made.

 Will I have the opportunity to meet the student or school who receives money from my scholarship?

 Yes.
-We make every effort to connect donors with the student or class they are supporting, whether at the Learning Center for Mountain School or on Ross Lake or Baker Lake for Youth Leadership Adventures.
-You will also receive a thank you note from the student or class benefiting from your support.
-We will make every effort to facilitate other opportunities for interested donors to meet with their scholarship recipient(s).
+We make every effort to facilitate opportunities for interested donors to connect with the student or class they are supporting, whether at the Learning Center for Mountain School or on Ross Lake or Baker Lake for Youth Leadership Adventures.
+We will also share any thank you notes received from the student or class benefiting from your support.

 Can I create a Named Annual Scholarship and remain anonymous?

 Yes, you are free to name a scholarship whatever you wish.
 It can be named for your business, a favorite place, or to honor or memorialize a loved one.
-The options are endless.
+The possibilities are endless.

 Can I place any restrictions on my scholarship?

-Yes, you can restrict your scholarship to support Mountain School or Youth Leadership Adventures.
-You can also permit your scholarship to support either one.
+Yes, you can restrict your scholarship to support either Mountain School or Youth Leadership Adventures if you choose.

 Do I have any say in who gets the scholarship?

-IRS regulation prevents donors from being directly involved in choosing the student or school who receives their scholarship money.
-If you wish to support a particular student or school, we will help facilitate your contribution; however, your support will not qualify as a tax-deductible contribution to a 501(c)(3) organization.
+IRS regulations prevent donors from being directly involved in the selection of the student or school that receives their scholarship money.
+If you wish to support a particular student or school, we will help facilitate your gift; however, it may not qualify as a tax-deductible contribution

 If I create an endowed scholarship, how is my money invested?

-The Institute’s Finance Committee of the Board of Directors oversees all investment activities managed by BNY Mellon, which are guided by the Board’s investment policies.
+The Finance Committee of the Institute’s Board of Directors oversees all investment activities, which are guided by the Board’s investment policies.
+BNY Mellon provides management of our investments.
 Please contact us if you would like to see a copy of our investment policies or discuss this in more detail.

 How much of the endowment is spent for scholarships each year?